sql-machine-learning/elasticdl/docs/tutorials/elasticdl_deepctr.md

 `feed`: Return a dataset using TensorFlow.

-For example, we define those APIs for the WDL model in DeepCTR:
+For example, we define those APIs for the WDL model in DeepCTR.

 ```python
 import tensorflow as tf